RegardsRahulSaini/my_first_repo_public/README.md

 # my_first_repo_public
-This is my first repo for learning purpose.
+This is my first public repo for learning purpose.